Reusing a Pretrained Language Model on Languages with Limited Corpora for Unsupervised NMT: Appendix

-Our approach requires also an \textit{LM fine-tuning} step.
+Our approach also requires an \textit{LM fine-tuning} step.
 The runtimes, parameters and GPU details are shown in Table \ref{table:finetuning} under \textsc{re-lm} \textit{ft} column.
 The runtimes mentioned refer to the En-Mk language pair.
-We should note that the \textit{LM fine-tuning} step is a lot faster than performing \textit{XLM pretraining} for each language pair.
+We note that the \textit{LM fine-tuning} step is a lot faster than performing \textit{XLM pretraining} for each language pair (note that pretraining ran on $8$ GPUs, whereas fine-tuning on a single GPU).

-\textbf{NMT configuration and training details.} In the \textsc{unmt} and supervised \textsc{nmt} training, Adam with inverse square root learning rate scheduling and a learning rate of $10^{-4}$ is used \cite{vaswani2017attention}.
-We evaluate \textsc{nmt} models on the dev set every $3000$ updates using greedy decoding.
-The parameters and runtimes of the \textsc{unmt} models we used are shown in Table \ref{table:finetuning} under \textsc{unmt} columns.
+\textbf{NMT configuration and training details.} The parameters and runtimes of the \textsc{unmt} models we used are shown in Table \ref{table:finetuning} under \textsc{unmt} columns.
 Likewise, the details of supervised \textsc{nmt} models are shown under sup \textsc{nmt} columns.
 We get a checkpoint every $50$K sentences processed by the model.

-Regarding the \textsc{re-lm} + adapters training procedure, we note that, different from \citet{Houlsby2019ParameterEfficientTL,bapna-firat-2019-simple}, we also freeze the layer normalization \cite{ba2016layer} parameters, without introducing new ones.
+Regarding the adapter \textsc{re-lm} training procedure, we note that, different from \citet{Houlsby2019ParameterEfficientTL,bapna-firat-2019-simple}, we also freeze the layer normalization \cite{ba2016layer} parameters, without introducing new ones.

-We provide details about the parameters, training runtime and number of GPUs used for the pretraining models (\textsc{xlm} and monolingual \textsc{lm}).
-The \textsc{xlm} \textit{pretraining} required $1$ week of training, in $8$ GPUs.
-The total number of trainable parameters is $138$M. We compare this step with \textit{pretraining} the monolingual \textsc{lm} we use in our approach.
-This training procedure required 1 week of training, $8$ GPUs and had $137$M parameters.